 Note: This safe harbor does not affect prior rules for deducting materials and supplies, such as restaurant smallwares.

-The repair regulations will affect your 2014 federal income tax return.
+The repair regulations will affect your federal income tax return.
 In some cases, you can apply the new rules to prior years.
-Please call us for additional information.
+Please contact Cray Kaiser today for additional information.